mattyoung101/team-dv-2019/README.md

 Deus Vult ESP32 IDF
 ====================

 This repository contains the code powering Team Deus Vult's 2019 robot, competing in RoboCup Jr Soccer.
-It consists of C code written using the ESP-IDF framework and compiled with the new CMake build system.

-The repo is currently being maintained/developed by Matt Young, contact me for any information you need.

-**License:** BSD 4-clause, see LICENSE for details.
+It is written almost entirely in C, without some Python scripts for code generation and debugging.

+For more information on our robot, please see our team's PowerPoint and poster.

+Contact Matt Young (25070@bbc.qld.edu.au) for any questions, queries, qualms or concerns.

+**License:** This code is currently proprietary and confidential to Brisbane Boys' College and Team Deus Vult.
+No redistribution or use outside BBC teams is permitted.

 **Contributing:** No contributions will be accepted, sorry.
-If you want to change something, please fork the repo instead.

-**Issues:** Bug reports are welcome, but we can't guarantee that we'll have the time to fix them.
-Please be descriptive.
+**Issues:** We manage all issues on Trello, so the GitHub bug tracker isn't used.